Super Bowl XXII: Second quarter

 The Redskins again forced a Broncos punt and increased their lead to 28–10 in three plays, the last two of which consisted of passes from Williams to Sanders; the first for 11 yards, and the second for a 50-yard touchdown, which made Sanders the first player in Super Bowl history to catch two touchdowns in one quarter.
 Three plays after the ensuing kickoff, Wilburn made up for his first quarter mistake by intercepting a pass intended for Nattiel on the Redskins 21, and once again, the Redskins stormed down the field to score.
 First, Smith broke loose for a 43-yard run, then Williams completed a pair of passes to Sanders for 28 yards to reach the Denver 7.
 Two plays later, Williams threw the fifth Washington touchdown of the quarter, an 8-yard pass to tight end Clint Didier to make the score 35–10.
 On Denver's next drive, Elway completed three consecutive passes for 40 total yards (including a 24-yard pass to Jackson) to advance to the Redskins 36.
 However, cornerback Brian Davis intercepted Elway's next pass at the 21 to end the half.

 In the second quarter alone, Williams completed 9 of 11 passes for 228 yards and four touchdowns; Smith rushed five times for 122 yards and a touchdown; and Sanders caught five passes for 168 yards and two touchdowns.
 The Redskins scored 35 points and gained 356 yards in total offense, both Super Bowl records, and scored five touchdowns on 18 total offensive plays.

 During the regular season, the Broncos had allowed 35 points for the entire game only once—and it was in that game, a 40–10 loss to the Houston Oilers in Week 4, that they fielded replacement players, with the regular players having gone on strike.

-Washington's 25-point lead at the half surpassed the previous record of 20 points set by San Francisco in Super Bowl XVI.
+Washington's 25-point lead at the half surpassed the previous record of 20 points set by San Francisco in Super Bowl XVI and tied by Chicago in Super Bowl XX.